dlab-berkeley/Command-Line-Fundamentals/lessons/1_Command_line.md

 grep "Python" workshops.txt
 ```
 🔔 **Question:** What happens if you intput 'python' instead of 'Python'? <br>
+🥊**6-2**: Let's obtain list of files from a directory, search for filenames that include "pdf", and save that list as `files.txt`.
+Try to do this in one line of code. <br>

 “ls | grep “pdf” “ and “ls > “test.txt”
 Demonstrate: ls | grep “pdf” > “test.txt”